This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #KickUpTheFlavor?#CollectiveBias

 Chile Lime Aioli

-- Combine ingredients in a small bowl, then transfer to plastic bag
+- Combine ingredients in a small bowl, then transfer to plastic bag to pipe on top.

 If you’re hosting a football party during this season, be sure to add this to your menu!
 You could even make it a flatbread bar for people to be able to customize their own flatbreads with various toppings.